May 1, 2026

 - closure of all markets (shopping centers), with the exception of dekhkan markets in the city of Tashkent, Nukus and Regional Centers;

-Until October 1, 2020 (1) the deadline for conducting an audit for 2019 by legal entities subject to a mandatory auditing is extended; (2) annual general meetings of shareholders following the results of 2019 can be postponed; (3) drugstores can wholesale their in-house medicines, medical devices and other products; and (4) entrepreneurs that are forced to suspend their activities during Quarantine Regime are except from paying rental payments for the use of state property.
-The requirement for a mandatory annual audit of LLCs with assets of more than 100,000 BCA is introduced based on the results of 2020.
+Until October 1, 2020 (1) the deadline for conducting an audit for 2019 by legal entities subject to a mandatory auditing was extended; (2) annual general meetings of shareholders following the results of 2019 was suspended; (3) pharmacies were permitted to salein-house medicines, medical devices and other products; and (4) entrepreneurs that were forced to suspend their activities during Quarantine Regime are except from paying rental payments for the use of state property.
+The requirement for a mandatory annual audit of LLCs with assets of more than 100,000 BCA was introduced based on the results of 2020.

-During the Quarantine Regime, the limitation period is suspended (Art.
-156 of the Civil Code), if the former is introduced or continued to operate in the last 6 months of the limitation period.
-At the same time, when it is impossible to carry out procedural actions in connection with the introduction of Quarantine Regime, the courts must extend and restore procedural terms (deadlines) as missed for valid reasons.
+During the Quarantine Regime, the limitation period was suspended (Art.
+156 of the Civil Code), if the former was introduced or continued to operate in the last 6 months of the limitation period.
+At the same time, when it is impossible to carry out procedural actions in connection with the introduction of Quarantine Regime, the courts extended and restored procedural terms (deadlines) as missed for valid reasons.

-Court orders which (1) did not enter into legal force before the introduction of, which (2) are rendered during Quarantine Regime and (3) are not appealed are to be enforced after the Quarantine Regime is lifted.
+Court orders which (1) did not enter into legal force before the introduction of, which (2) were rendered during Quarantine Regime and (3) were not appealed are to be enforced after the Quarantine Regime is lifted.

-Below we analyze the impact of government decisions on doing business.
+Below we will analyze the impact of government decisions on business during pandemic.

 - Decree of the President of the Republic of Uzbekistan dated 27.04.2020 “On Additional Measures to Support the Population and Businesses during the Coronavirus Pandemic”;